elijahhampton/hyperliquid-rs/README.md

 A unofficial Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
 Built with type safety in mind and async-first architecture.

+⚠️ **Not suitable for production trading.
+This SDK is still under development.**

 ## Project Status

 - [x] Complete REST Info API (market data)